-Figure 1.
+Figure 2.
 FPLOS Basin Assessment Priorities and Status of Implementation.

-Figure 2.
-Current and Future Flood Protection Level of Service generally provided by existing infrastructure in critical basins in Broward and Miami-Dade Counties.
-The Level of Service is represented by the respective rainfall frequency event that results in flooding within areas of each basin, simulated as part of completed FPLOS Phase I - Flood Vulnerability Assessments

 Figure 3.
+Current Flood Protection Level of Service generally provided by existing infrastructure in critical basins, predominantly located in Broward and Miami-Dade Counties.
+The Level of Service is represented by the respective rainfall frequency event that results in flooding within areas of each basin, simulated as part of completed FPLOS Phase I - Flood Vulnerability Assessments.

-Current and Future Flood Protection Level of Service generally provided by existing infrastructure in critical sub-basins in the BCB Basin.
-The Level of Service is represented by the respective rainfall frequency event that results in flooding within areas of each sub-basin, simulated as part of completed FPLOS Phase I - Flood Vulnerability Assessments
+Figure 4.
+Future Flood Protection Level of Service generally provided by existing infrastructure in critical basins, predominantly located in Broward and Miami-Dade Counties.
+The Level of Service is represented by the respective rainfall frequency event that results in flooding within areas of each basin, simulated as part of completed FPLOS Phase I - Flood Vulnerability Assessments.